svp893/Philip-Portfolio/final_project_SophiaPhilip.md

 [Pregnancy Mortality Surveillance System](https://www.cdc.gov/reproductivehealth/maternal-mortality/pregnancy-mortality-surveillance-system.htm?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Freproductivehealth%2Fmaternalinfanthealth%2Fpregnancy-mortality-surveillance-system.htm); data sets specifically on pregnancy mortality rates from the state to national level.
 Offers information on levels and causes of mortality rates.

+[OECD](https://www.pgpf.org/blog/2022/07/how-does-the-us-healthcare-system-compare-to-other-countries#:~:text=In%202021%2C%20the%20United%20States,capita%20across%20the%20OECD%20countries.) data will be used to illustrate how United States health care spending stands relative to other countries.

 ### Method and Medium
 To complete this project I will do the following: